awslabs/aws-codeservices-plugins-for-backstage/README.md

   - Click on it and should navigate you to the first page of the component, with the card from the plugin popping up.

+## Acknowledgement

+This plugin started as a hackathon project in an effort initiated by the following
+folks: Abel Cruz, Bridget Conncanon, Gregory Fina, Nitu Parimi, Siva Guruvareddiar, and Nima Kaviani.